1996 - Thug Life : Volume 2 (with Outlaw Immortalz)

 A follow-up to Thug Life Volume One !

-Life Volume 2 was a real project.
-I think the Chi-Modu photoshoot pictures have been taken for that specific album cover and booklet.
+Thug Life Volume 2 was a real project.
+The Chi-Modu photoset has presumably specifically made for that album cover, booklet and promotion.

 1. Mid December of 95.
 Title "Outlaw Immortalz".